shapeblue/cloudstack-terraform-example/README.md

 ```

 ### Configure CloudStack variables
 Update your **terraform.tfvars** file with the following values to customize your environment.
-Replace the placeholder values with your actual configuration:
+These are the only values you need to configure to customize the deployment:
 ```
 # CloudStack API Details
 api_url            = "<YOUR-CLOUDSTACK-ADDRESS_AND_PORT>/client/api"